wsmoak/zookeeper/simple-watch/README.md

 Apache ZooKeeper Simple Watch Example
 =========

-The [http://zookeeper.apache.org](Apache ZooKeeper) coordination service helps you with maintaining configuration information, naming, providing distributed synchronization, and providing group services for distributed applications.
+The [Apache ZooKeeper](http://zookeeper.apache.org) coordination service helps you with maintaining configuration information, naming, providing distributed synchronization, and providing group services for distributed applications.

 This project was inspired by the [Hacker School](http://www.hackerschool.com) Paper of the Week on Google's